hyperspy/hyperspy/doc/user_guide/metadata_structure.rst

 exposure
     type: Float

     The exposure time in seconds.
-This is relevant for TEM acquistion.
+This is relevant for TEM acquisition.

 tilt_stage
     type: Float